plbalmeida/udacity-ml-engineer/capstone/capstone-proposal.md

 ## Datasets and inputs

-The data set that will be used in this project is available by *Our World in Data* [[14]](#14), it's a data set that contains global carbon dioxide emissions since 1750 to 2019.
+The data set that will be used in this project is available by *Our World in Data* [[14]](#14), The main characteristics of the data set are described below:

+* It's a .csv file
+* Contains observations since 1750 to 2019
+* It has 23.708 rows x 55 columns
+* Features `iso_code` and `country` are object type, all others features are numeric

+In this project will be used `year` and `co2` features in a univariate time series approach.

 ## Benchmark model